-This doesn’t seem that tough a question to most folks.
-You’ll pay the creditors you need to keep your doors open and delay paying the ones who may let you slide or are just not that vigilant when you are past due.
-Well, an important different analysis will likely lead to different priorities.
-Consider first to whom you may be personally liable if the doors do close.
-Taxing authorities and holders of guaranties must be at the top of the list.
-Then consider whether you have it in you to guide the company through the dark times.
+Well, an important analysis will likely lead to other priorities.
+Consider first to whom you may be personally liable if the doors close… Taxing authorities and holders of guaranties must be at the top of the list.
+Then consider whether you, as the business owner, have it in you to guide the company through the dark times.

-First, even though you set up a corporation or limited liability company to own your business and protect your assets from company debts, some claims for unpaid taxes create personal liability for those associated with the business.
-If you are focusing on who to pay to keep the doors open, you will likely not consider the IRS and the Department of Revenue (in most states), who will often be about the last creditors to show up when you don’t pay on time.
-But often liability can pass to the owners, officers, or even an employee entrusted with making decisions on who to pay (yes, even the bookkeeper can be personally liable).
+Even if you are set up as a corporation or limited liability company to own your business and protect your assets from company debts, some claims for unpaid taxes create personal liability for those associated with the business.
+If you are focusing on who to pay to keep the doors open, you will likely not consider the IRS and the Department of Revenue (in most states), who will often be one of the last creditors to show up when you don’t pay on time.
+But sometimes, liability can pass on to the owners, officers or even an employee entrusted with making decisions on who to pay (yes, even the bookkeeper can be personally liable).

-The Business Planning Group of Kroger Gardis & Regas, LLP is here to answer your questions.
-Please feel free to contact me James A. Knauer with your questions and concerns.
+The Business Planning Group of KGR is here to answer your questions.
+Please contact James A. Knauer for more information.